certeu/morio/docs/docs/guides/services/ca/readme.md

 Morio's CA service is not on this end of the spectrum.

-On the other hand of the spectrum is every CA spun up -- or every sef-signed certificate generated -- by a person or team that just needs some certificates to encrypt communication or use mTLS.
+On the other hand of the spectrum is every CA spun up -- or every self-signed certificate generated -- by a person or team that just needs some certificates to encrypt communication or use mTLS.
 People that don't have an internal CA, or have one but it requires a written request in duplicate signed by the CISO